abdijalilimam/osTicket-Prereqs/README.md

 <br />
 <p>
-  Next, look up control panel in the start menu and click on "programs" and under programs click on "Turn Window Features on or off" and then you will be able to unable internet information services as you see above.
+  Next, look up the control panel in the start menu and click on "programs" and under programs click on "Turn Window Features on or off" Then you will be able to enable internet information services as you see above.
 </p>
 <p>
 <img width="1158" alt="image" src="https://github.com/abdijalilimam/osticket-prereqs/assets/137457871/f03a70ae-6243-49e9-9803-cef8ee6c4fb7">